bernhardAxonIvy/doc/source/axonivy/migration/_tagLegend.rst

 |tag-ops-wizard|

-  This migration is handled by the :ref:`migration-wizard`.
+  This migration is handled either by the :ref:`migration-wizard` or by the :ref:`System Database conversion <setup-wizard-systemdb-convert>`.
   The wizard will interact with you if you are affected by this change.

 |tag-ops-changed|